Read time: 7 minutes

 What is the deal?
 It turns out, the relationship between average blood sugar and A1C isn't as clear as most of us think.

-Here are some reasons why someone's actual A1C may be higher or lower than expected.
+Here are some reasons why someone's actual A1C may be higher or lower than expected or why you might have a normal A1C, but high fasting glucose.

 Why Use A1C?